Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Quotient rings

 \subsection{Orbit harmonics}

 Proposition~\ref{a-spans} bounds the dimension of $R_{n,k}$ from above.
 We bound this dimension from below using {\em orbit harmonics}, a general technique for turning ungraded group actions on finite sets into graded actions on quotient rings.
+Orbit harmonics dates back to at least the work of Kostant \cite{Kostant} for the classical coinvariant ring and was later applied by Garsia-Procesi \cite{GP} to Tanisaki quotients and by Garsia-Haiman \cite{GH2} in the context of Macdonald polynomials.
 We outline the general approach, and then explain how it applies in our setting.

 For any finite subset $Z \subseteq \CC^n$, let $\II(Z) \subseteq \CC[x_1, \dots x_n]$ be the ideal

 of polynomials which vanish on $Z$.
 The {\em coordinate ring} $\CC[x_1, \dots, x_n]/\II(Z)$ is the ring of polynomial maps $Z \longrightarrow \CC$.
 Since $Z$ is finite, Lagrange interpolation guarantees that any function $Z \longrightarrow \CC$ is the restriction of a polynomial map $f \in \CC[x_1, \dots, x_n]$ and have